Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 My Partners in Crime

-This story wouldn’t be complete, nor the journey possible, had it not been for my fellow trekkers on this hike, Doris and Don.
+This story wouldn’t be complete, nor the journey possible had it not been for my fellow trekkers on this hike, Doris and Don.
 This was my first trip with Doris and my fourth with Don.

-Doris, me and Don Hiking in Sespe National Forest
+Doris, me and Don Hiking in Sespe National Forest.

 Don and I hit both the Lost Coast Trail and San Jacinto Peak in June this year, and Yosemite in June of last year.
-He’s planned our three most recent outings and they’ve all gone off with out a hitch.
+He’s planned our three most recent outings and they’ve all gone off without a hitch.

-Don’s been working steadfastly on lightening his load, just like me but with a lot more success, so that he can pack more mileage into a shorter time period.
+Don’s been working steadfastly on lightening his load, just like me but with a lot more success, so that he can pack more mileage into a shorter time.
 I think his base weight for this overnight trip was down to around 9 lbs.
 That’s a solid 5 lbs lighter than my 14 lb base weight.

 Doris has been hitting the trails hard this year as well.
 She and a friend of hers recently summitted both Mt.
 Baldy and Mt.
 Whitney, among other various outdoor adventures.
-She’s an avid hiker and backpacker, not to mention an entertaining story teller.
+She’s an avid hiker and backpacker, not to mention an entertaining storyteller.
 Be sure to check out her blog to get her take on our epic journey.

-Follow Doris on her blog and Instagram.
+Follow Doris on her blog.

 My RunKeeper Stats (one way):